Crosley Field: The Terrace

 There was a low fence in front of the left-center stairway (and the flagpole) which led to one of the two posted ground rules.
 The one on the low fence read, "Batted ball remaining back of barrier - 2 base hit.
 Bouncing out - in play."
 In building the new scoreboard for the 1957 season, that corner was reconfigured, eliminating the need for that short barrier and the ground rule.
 The other, more famous posted ground rule in the right-center field corner above the 387 sign (later 390) read, "Batted ball hitting wall on fly to right of white line - home run."

 The Crosley terrace was not as extreme as the terrace at Nashville's Sulphur Dell, but it still frustrated many outfielders, mostly from visiting teams.
 Babe Ruth was victimized by it on May 28, 1935, playing for the Boston Braves in his final season.
 He was headed for the Hall of Fame, but one game as Ruth was headed up the Crosley terrace, he fell down on his face.
-Less dramatically, Yogi Berra had to negotiate the terrace on a Frank Robinson double in Game 3 of the 1961 World Series.
+Less dramatically, Yogi Berra had to navigate the terrace on a Frank Robinson double in Game 3 of the 1961 World Series.

 Frank Robinson, however, loved it.
 In the early 1990s, when the Baltimore Orioles were planning their future home, Oriole Park at Camden Yards, Robinson, an Orioles executive and one-time Reds star, unsuccessfully lobbied to get the team to install a terrace in left field.

 When the Houston Astros' new facility, Enron Field, was being built, a prominent addition to the field was a 30° center field incline with a flagpole, which was dubbed "Tal's Hill" in reference to its proponent, Astros executive Tal Smith.
 However, it was removed in 2016 and replaced with seating.

 To commemorate their Crosley Field years, the main entrance of the Cincinnati Reds' new park, Great American Ball Park, features a monument called "Crosley Terrace" that features inclines and statues of Crosley-era stars Joe Nuxhall, Ernie Lombardi, Ted Kluszewski, and Frank Robinson.
 References to the terrace are also visible.
 This monument was designed by architecture firm Populous and sculptor Tom Tsuchiya.